-If the request for Prior Quarter Coverage Then Is submitted at the same time as the application for Medical Assistance (MA).
-The Prior Quarter Coverage is the three months before the application month.
+If the request for Prior Quarter Coverage Then The Prior Quarter Coverage is the three months before the application month.

 Is NOT submitted at the same time as an application for MA AND The MA application is still pending.
 The prior quarter period is the three months before the application month.
 Is NOT submitted at the same time as an application for MA and MSP AND The MA application has already been completed.
 The prior quarter period is the three months before the month the customer's request is submitted.